guillaumesenger/SSR-Extremes/README.md

 ## Usage

 Each notebook corresponds to a specific analysis and uses functions from the `my_functions` folder.
-All the data
+All the data can be generated using the `Get_....py` scripts.

 ## Requirements